This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

 Six things that make Cradle Mountain so special

-1. Alpine environment in Australia
+1. A rare alpine environment in Australia

 Cradle Mountain summit with flowers in the foreground